serokell/blog-posts/whats-that-typeclass-functor/article.md

-You might already know the `map` function for lists:
+You might already know the `map` function:

 ```haskell
 map :: (a -> b) -> [a] -> [b]